LucasPG14/Split-Screen/README.md

  - UP, DOWN, LEFT and RIGHT arrows to move the second player.
  - I, J, K, L to move the third player.
  - 1, 2, 3, 4 to move the fourth player.
+ - Press ENTER to return to the menu.

 ## License